AbhiMaithili/New-Demo/README.md

 # New-Demo
-This is Demo for Git &amp; Github Class
+This is Demo for Git &amp; Github Class.